Montessori Techniques that Can Help Handle Your Child’s Anger

 - These sensitive periods, which are understood as occurring between birth and 6 years old, are a key milestone that children go through.
 Parents need to be there to respond to every question and attend to each emotion.

 Aspects that we must consider in order to channel our child’s emotional world

 - Allow your child to make mistakes.
 Offer them advice, but allow them to resolve their mistakes on their own.
-Children need to do things all by themselves in order to feel capable of boosting their self-esteem.
+Children need to do things by themselves in order to feel capable of boosting their self-esteem.

 In the last couple of years, so-called “calm bottles” have become extremely popular, and are used to relieve stress and anxiety in children.
 However, it’s important to clarify what their purpose is and how to use them.

-- A calm bottle is a visual stimulus that children center their attention on for a few moments, thanks to the movement of the glitter inside the bottle.
+- A calm bottle is a visual stimulus that children can center their attention on for a few moments, thanks to the movement of the glitter inside the bottle.

 - A child must always use one in the company of an adult.

 - A child can, for example, take a calm bottle to bed every day.
 While your child observes and moves it you can ask him how his day went, or what is worrying him.
 You can also ask him what makes him scared, and what he likes and dislikes, for example.

 - You should ask these questions correctly, without judging him, and also without having to ask him directly.
 Instead, the questions you pose to your child will be part of a game which fosters his emotional release.